 Keep It Going

-When you make these five tips part of your regular home maintenance routine, they help you keep feeling the love every day, whether your home is a place you might sell someday, or you've found your forever home.
+When you make these five tips part of your regular maintenance routine, they help you keep feeling the home love every day, whether your home is a place you may sell someday, or it's your forever home.